 The Offshore Wind Challenge We Are Working to Solve:

 Tall towers and foundations for modern offshore wind turbines are too large to transport over roads or rail due to their extremely large dimensions.
 Existing “one-off” on-site construction methods are too expensive, and are too slow for manufacturing foundations and towers in the large numbers needed, especially for offshore components manufactured in ports with limited lay-down space.
-This project will develop and assess the feasibility of an innovative concrete additive manufacturing process for building an offshore wind turbine tower and integrated foundation on-site.
+This project will develop and assess the feasibility of innovative concrete additive manufacturing methods, and more conventional methods for building an offshore wind turbine tower and integrated foundation on-site.
 The advanced manufacturing method is targeted to reduce the capital cost of an offshore substructure and tower compared to conventional methods by up to 80% using low-cost regionally sourced concrete without expensive formwork, and increase production speed up to 20 times using an automated production-line approach.

-The Scope of the Concrete Printing Project:
+The Scope of the Project: